Nimplex/Minimal-StartPage/Installation.md

 6. Drag directory with source code to page.
 7. Done.
 ```
-However, if you do not want to use the extension, you can also set your default homepage to the link
+However, if you do not want to use the extension, you can also set your default homepage to the `https://nimplex.github.io/Minimal-StartPage`